-The operating cash inflow of £509k (2013: £720k cash inflow) has arisen due to the generation of a reasonable accounting surplus for the year.
-The college loans crystallised in March 2011 and the full facility of £4.45m was drawn down.
-The remaining balance of this additional loan of £1.83m has been placed on deposit to generate funds to cover the loan interest paid.
+The operating cash inflow of £808k cash inflow (2014: £509k cash inflow) has arisen due to the generation of a reasonable accounting surplus for the year.
+The College loans crystallised in March 2011 and the full facility of £4.45m was drawn down. £2.04m remains on a fixed term with the balance of £1.73m on variable repayments.
+The latter is placed on deposit to generate funds to cover the loan interest paid.